 By alternating crossovers on the outside and on the inside, there are a couple of benefits:

 • The laces don't rub across the edges of the shoes, which reduces wear and tear on both the shoes and the shoelaces.

 • Because of the reduced friction, you don't really need to pull every single crossover when tightening.
-Instead, you can pull every second crossover, which is both faster and easier because those that run across on the outside are easier to get your fingers underneath.
+Instead, you only need to pull the outer crossovers, which is both faster (there's half as many) and easier (they're fully exposed, making it easier to get your fingers underneath).